Women's and Gender Studies

 Assistant Professor of Women’s and Gender Studies

-Charlene is Assistant Professor in the Department of Women’s and Gender Studies at Wellesley College as well as a Faculty Fellow with Wellesley’s Madeleine Korbel Albright Institute for Global Affairs.
-Prior to Wellesley, she taught at Tufts University and Tufts University School of Medicine, was a Medical Ethics Fellow at Harvard Medical School, and a member of the Tufts-New England Medical Center Ethics Committee.
-Charlene teaches courses in feminist bioethics, gender justice and health policy, women and health, global health, and U.S. public health.
-She has been honored with Wellesley’s Anna and Samuel Pinanski Prize for Excellence in Teaching and with the Outstanding Contribution to the Academy Alumni/ae Award from the Iliff School of Theology.
+At Wellesley, Charlene teaches courses in feminist bioethics, gender justice and health policy, women and health, global health, and U.S. public health.
+She co-directs the WGST Health and Society Minor and teaches its core course, and has been faculty in the Madeleine Korbel Albright Institute for Global Affairs (2010-2012).
+In 2009, Charlene was honored with Wellesley’s Anna and Samuel Pinanski Prize for Excellence in Teaching, and in 2007, with the Outstanding Contribution to the Academy Alumni/ae Award from the Iliff School of Theology.

-Charlene’s academic interests are experientially grounded in and inspired by her early public health work with rural community and migrant health centers and the communities they serve, with the Colorado Community Health Network (a state-wide primary health care association), and her tenure on the National Migrant Health Advisory Committee (DHHS Secretary appointment).
-She received a B.S. from the University of Massachusetts, M.A.R. from the Iliff School of Theology and an A.M. and Ph.D. in religion from Harvard University.
+Charlene’s academic interests were initially inspired by her early public health/health care work with rural community/migrant health centers and the communities they serve, with the Colorado Community Health Network (a state-wide primary health care association), and by her tenure on the National Migrant Health Advisory Committee (Secretary HHS appointment).